 Application Submission - The clarification on the basic eligibility criteria of application submission.
 The application is submitted for institutional or programmatic accreditation, along with other required documents.

 The Self Evaluation Report or SER is prepared.

 Even before applying for SER, the applicants are required to attend the accreditation workshop.

 After attending the preliminary workshop, the institutional accreditation applicants should undergo a preliminary visit whereas the programmatic accreditation applicants can choose to undergo or not undergo an accreditation process.

 The most important step in the accreditation process is the SER submission.
-Sufficient care should be taken while filling the report because it is based on this report that the invigilators grade your institution after their visit.
+Sufficient care should be taken while filling the report.
+It is based on this report that the invigilators grade your institution after their visit.

 On-site team visit is the next important step in the accreditation process.
-The evaluation consists of team-lead, program specialist, an ABHES staff member and sometimes a distance education specialist.
+The evaluation consists of a team-lead, program specialist, an ABHES staff member, and sometimes a distance education specialist.
 The distance education specialist helps in identifying the effectiveness of distance education programs if any.

 The institutional response is to provide an opportunity for the institution to respond to the suggestions, opinions, and violations mentioned in the report by the On-site team.

 Accreditation Timeline of ABHES